There’s a huge mistake that new language learners tend to make.

 Unreasonably high expectations about language progress lead to unnecessary failure, disappointment, frustration.

 They’re a major reason why some people abandon their language studies.

 Newcomers to the German language should not expect to tackle the collected works of Goethe in the first weeks and months.
 Rather, dial down your expectations and give children’s books a chance!

 Why Children’s Books are Great for German Learners

-If you are just getting started and select reading material which causes your to reach for the dictionary at every second, you will get exhausted and unwilling to continue reading practice.
-A much smarter approach is to progressively increase the difficulty by using material which is just a little above what you know.
+If you are just getting started and select reading material that causes you to reach for the dictionary at every second, you will get exhausted and unwilling to continue reading practice.
+A much smarter approach is to progressively increase the difficulty by using material that is just a little above what you know.

 For this reason, children’s books are an awesome place to start for most new German learners.
 While they might not be what you would usually read, there are a number of advantages to reading books intended for a much younger audience:

 Books for children are intended for a group of people who just started out learning the language.
 Think you can identify with that?
 As a consequence, these books use easy vocabulary and simple language so as not to overwhelm first-time readers.

 Children in Germany actually grow up with these books.
 This is where they get some of their early words and sense of word order from.
 If it works for them, it can’t be bad for you, right?

 3. They are meant to be read out loud